the-ahuja-lab/Gcoupler/README.md

 ### Authenticator

-To segregate the synthetic compounds into binary classes, based on their actual interaction at the molecular level
+To segregate the synthetic compounds into binary classes based on their actual interaction at the molecular level
 ```
 import Authenticator as au
 ```
-To calculate interaction (binding energy) of individual synthetic compounds with the target cavity (which they are synthesized from)
+To calculate the interaction (binding energy) of individual synthetic compounds with the target cavity (in which they are synthesized)
 ```
 >>> au.synthetic_interaction(path='pre-set deafult Output folder/')
 ```